srik1234567/Project-Management-Portal/README.md

 ## Assumptions

-* MongoDB is installed and running locally.
+* MongoDB compass is installed and running locally.
 * Node.js and npm are installed.
 * JWT is used for authentication.
 * Each user can only access their own tasks.